omhafez/shabaka/README.md

 cat .paths/macpaths >> ~/.bash_profile && source ~/.bash_profile
 ~~~~

-‣ Enter the following call (followed by your Mac password) to run the build script:
+‣ Enter the following call (followed by your Mac password) to run the build script.
+Some operations
+may take several minutes or more.
+Build script is complete when "ALL DONE!" is written to the screen.
 ~~~~
 sudo ./build.sh
 ~~~~